light-ruby/light-services/README.md

 # 🚀 Light Services

-An implementation of the Service Object pattern for Ruby and Rails applications.
+A streamlined Service Object implementation for Ruby and Rails, tested in multiple SaaS applications with hundreds of service objects.
+This gem offers a reliable framework for organizing business logic effectively.

 ## 👀 Table of Contents
 1. [Simple Example](#simple-example)